 Shepherd’s Pie with Sweet Potato Crust is the perfect fall dinner.
-It’s a one pot meal that’s earthy, satisfying and easy.
+It’s an Irish inspired one pot meal that’s earthy, satisfying and easy.

 My husband and I spent a little time in England when we were just married.
 He was in graduate school in London and we rented a tiny flat a few tube stops away in Wimbledon…on Crooked Billet, to be exact.
 We lived next door to a pub, and there was a huge park, the common, right at the end of the lane.
 We shopped on the High Street, at the butcher, the cheese shop, the fishmonger, we ate endless fish and chips and Indian take out, and we developed a soft spot for classic British farmhouse dishes like this.
 It’s also known as Cottage Pie, and the name suggests humble origins…cheap and plentiful potatoes were a staple food of 19th century rural farm workers who lived in small ‘cottages’ dotting the countryside.